All Collections

 Minecraft VPS

-Uploading custom world to your Minecraft server via Game Panel
+Uploading custom world to your Minecraft server at Hostinger via Game Panel

 Updated over a week ago

 When you set up your first Minecraft server, it starts off with a freshly generated world.
-In case you already spent a lot of time building your own world and want to import it to your server, you can do that easily by following this procedure.
+In case you already have your own world and want to import it to your server, you can easily do it by following these steps:

 Windows 10